ox-it/talks.ox/docs/source/http_api/endpoints/search.rst

        * Format :code: `oxpoints:59444038`

 organising_department : Oxpoints ID as string, optional
-        * For a list of talks in a specific organising departments
+        * For a list of talks in a specific organising department
         * Format :code: `oxpoints:23232596`
+        * use the subdepartments parameter (see above) to include sub-organisations of the department

 topic : FAST topic URI as string, optional
         * For a list of talks on a topics